top of page

 Sign up as a Music Supervisor

 If you're a music supervisor, music coordinator or sync agent who'd like to support this initiative, let's connect!
 Send up an email at unicornsync@gmail.com if you're interested in being the featured guest on a future listening session.
-Feel free to let us know about any issues that are of particular interest to you and we can try to match that with upcoming legislation.

 bottom of page